Dimension of Diophantine approximation and some applications in harmonic analysis: Introduction

 and they are optimal due to \eqref{sharp-orthogonal-proj-plane}.
 For the remaining case, although people believe \eqref{sharp-orthogonal-proj-plane} should also be sharp, it was open for nearly half a century.
 More precisely, when $\dH E+\dH\Omega\leq 2$ and $0<\dH\Omega\leq\dH E$, there should exist $e\in\Omega$ such that

-Finally, with the help of recent fast development in geometry measure theory and harmonic analysis, this is confirmed by Ren and Wang \cite{RW23}.
-For more details we refer to their paper and references therein.
+Finally, with the help of recent fast development in geometry measure theory and harmonic analysis, this is confirmed by Orponen-Shmerkin \cite{OS23-ABC} for the Ahlfors-David regular case and then fully solved by Ren-Wang \cite{RW23} for the general case.
+For more details we refer to their papers and references therein.

 Among all recent breakthroughs, a key point is the following ABC sum-product problem raised by Orponen in \cite{Orponen-ABC}: suppose $A, B, C\subset\R$ are Borel sets, $\dH A<1$, and

 then there should exist $c\in C$ such that